 The authors, Kelly Coyne and Erik Knutzen are creators of the blog Root Simple, a green living and self-reliance resource for homesteaders, urban and otherwise.
 They live in Los Angeles.

 Thoroughly wash and inspect your houseplants before bringing them back indoors.

-My houseplants get a nice spa day in the kitchen sink when they come back inside for the winter.
+My houseplants get a beautiful spa day in the kitchen sink when they come back inside for the winter.
 First, they get a little time to acclimate to the temperature inside before they get their turn at the sink.
-Then I wash the leaves with sharp streams water and a little dawn dish soap.
+Then I wash the leaves with sharp streams of water and a little dawn dish soap.
 And don't forget about the bottom and sides of the pot; no need to track in extra dirt or insects.

 Reviving the little botanic spark in your heart